-You will leave the boatyard with a full tank (tank sizes vary), however, you are always recommended to top up the tank on a daily basis.
-The tap water is perfectly safe to drink.
+You will leave the boatyard with a full tank (tank sizes vary), however, you are always recommended to top up the tank on a daily basis, to ensure you have enough for showers etc. The tap water is perfectly safe to drink if boiled.

 How long will the diesel last?

 You will leave the boatyard with a full tank of fuel (tank sizes vary).
 With normal cruising, this should last for the duration of your holiday.
-Please be aware that this does depend on the type of craft you have hired and it is best to check with us before your departure.
+Please be aware that this does depend on the duaration of your holiday and the type of craft you have hired.
+It is best to check with us before your departure.
 Please also be aware that generators & onboard heating will use fuel from your diesel tank too.

 Will my cruiser have heating?